fivequarters/q5/site/catalog/feed_connector/hubspot/README.md

-This Connector facilitates authentication, authorization, and API calls between Fusebit and Hubspot on your behalf.
+This Connector facilitates authentication, authorization, and API calls between Fusebit and HubSpot on your behalf.